hylandtechoutreach/coding-activities/ThreeJs3dGame/README.md

 | POWER-UP | 20m |

 ## Three.js Exploration
 Present the [opening slides](https://docs.google.com/presentation/d/14S-AeuCqeMR8qwhM6ifoMUt3xadahoy0gUEw6gweU9Y/edit?usp=sharing) to start things.
-Students should open Microsoft Edge and go to [**threejs.org**](https://threejs.org/).
+Students should open Microsoft Edge and look at the [Three JS Examples page](./ThreeJsExamples.html).
 From there, they can explore the various sites to see what is possible with the platform.

 ## Opening Slides
 After students have spent some time exploring, go through the other small slides to introduce the core coding concept: variables.
 The remaining slides also provide starting points for the next two agenda items.